ItaiAxelrad/open-spec/docs/_partials/312300 Excavation and Fill-2.md

    1. In the event obstructions not shown on the plans are encountered during the progress of the work, and which will require alterations to the plans, the City Engineer shall have the authority to change the plans and order the necessary deviation from the line and grade, in accordance with Section 01000.
 The Contractor shall not deviate from the specified line and grade without prior written approval by the City Engineer.
 16. HYDROSTATIC TESTING
    1. Pre-testing of the piping system may be performed for the Contractor's convenience at any time.
 However, the final hydrostatic pressure test shall be as described in Section 15044.

-1. PART 2 MATERIALS
+## Products

-1. 2.01 GENERAL
+1. GENERAL
    1. The Contractor shall furnish backfill material as specified below.
 All materials used in and above the pipe zone shall be capable of attaining the required relative density.
-1. 2.02 SAND MATERIAL FOR PIPE BEDDING - PIPE ZONE
+1. SAND MATERIAL FOR PIPE BEDDING - PIPE ZONE
    1. Pipe bedding material shall comply with Section 200-1.5 Sand of the SSPWC and table 200-1.5.3 (A) Sand Equivalent.
    1. U.S. Standard Percent Passing
    1. Sieve Size By Weight